-- 4. The Licenses Division Manager, and designees, shall have full policy authority in the performance of their duties. - C. Operations Division.
-The Operations Division shall be supervised by a Manager who shall report to the Director and shall perform the following responsibilities: - 1.
-Management and collection of assessments and liens formerly the responsibility of the Auditor's Office. - 2.
-Business Management functions including mail processing, receipting, and distribution; and overall financial accounting of bureau revenues. - 3.
-Audit functions including audits of the Portland area business license tax returns, transient lodging taxes, internal audits of internal systems and processes as well as other special audits as deemed necessary. - 4.
-General clerical and administrative support for the management of the Revenue Bureau. - D. To the extent any other provision of the Portland City Code conflicts with this section 3.15.110, this section shall control.
+- 1. Manage all billing and collection software used by the Revenue Bureau including, but not limited to, maintenance, defect troubleshooting, problem resolution, development, enhancements and upgrades. - 2.
+Support end users in diagnosing and resolving system problems. - 3.
+Conduct business and system process improvements. - 4.
+Manage, enforce and collect business license taxes. - 5.
+Manage, enforce and collect transient lodging taxes. - 6.
+Manage and enforce all regulatory programs formerly the responsibility of the Bureau of Licenses, including the authority to enact administrative rules and regulations. - 7.
+Manage and collect assessments and liens formerly the responsibility of the Auditor's Office. - 8.
+Perform business management functions including mail processing, receipting and distribution; and perform overall financial accounting of bureau revenues. - 9.
+Audit functions including the Portland area business license tax returns, transient lodging taxes and internal systems and processes, as well as other special audits as deemed necessary. - 10.
+In consultation with the requesting bureau, recommend systems for new revenue or fee collection services. - 11.
+Manage funds as assigned. - B. To the extent any other provision of the Portland City Code conflicts with this section 3.15.060, this section shall control.